maxazv/travelling-salesman/README.md

 ## How to run this project

-1. clone this project
+1. install all dependencies

-2. install all dependencies
+2. clone this project
     * numpy
     * matplotlib

 3. run the project
     1. Now run the project on the `travelling-salesman/src/` directory with `python3 run.py`

-    2. or create a new TSP-Object and test the methods yourself <br>
+    1. or create a new TSP-Object and test the methods yourself <br>
    <code>
     tsp_obj = TSP(num_cities, avg_dist_val)